lixiaoyi-12/FCM/README.md

 ```shell
 sh create_conserved_elements.sh
 ```
-then you will get a file called 'conserved_elements.bed', with the coordinates of all conserved elements shared by the species above<br>
+then you will get a file called 'conserved_elements.bed', with the coordinates of all conserved elements shared by the species above and where the length is shorter than 10 bp and where > 25 % of the base genome is masked using a phyluce script<br>
+'''shell
+phyluce_probe_strip_masked_loci_from_set \
+          --bed conserved_elements.bed \
+          --twobit chicken.2bit \
+          --output conserved_elements.length.strip.bed \
+          --filter-mask 0.25 \
+          --min-length 10
+'''
 then you repeat the whole process using genomes of target species and get shared regions between each target species and reference species<br>

 identify conserved elements lost in at least one vocal learners